joelkennerley/ufc-winner-classification/README.md

-# ufc-winner-classification
+# UFC Winner Classification
 This project aims to classify the winner of a UFC fight based on historical fight data using machine learning techniques.

 # Overview
 Using historical data scraped from UFCStats.com, this project builds a classification model to predict the winner of a UFC fight based on pre-fight statistics.
 The current model uses a Random Forest Classifier from the scikit-learn library and is trained and evaluated using cross-validation, achieving an accuracy of approximately 68%.
+The predictions for the next ufc fight card is then displayed through a webapp.

+## Running the program
+1. Clone the repo into your ide
+2. pip install -r requirements.txt
+3. run app.py and open something like {http://127.0.0.1:5000} in your browser.
+This may take a minute to load.

 ## Technologies/Libraries
 - Python